What is it?

 How to do a potassium (K) clean-catch urine collection in children

-- You and your child should both wash your hands before you collect the urine.
+- Wash your and your child's hands before you collect the urine.

 - Wash your and your child's hands.